lammps/lammps/doc/src/dump.rst

 When that command is used specific names are given to each attribute which are the "name" portion of these keywords.
-For arrays *i2_name* and *d2_name*, the column of the array must also be included following the name in brackets: e.g. d2_xyz[I], i2_mySpin[I], where I is in the range from 1-M, where M is the number of columns in the custom array.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+For arrays *i2_name* and *d2_name*, the column of the array must also be included following the name in brackets (e.g., d2_xyz[i], i2_mySpin[i], where :math:`i` is in the range from 1 to :math:`M`, where :math:`M` is the number of columns in the custom array).
+See the discussion above for how :math:`i` can be specified with a wildcard asterisk to effectively specify multiple values.

 See the :doc:`Modify <Modify>` page for information on how to add new compute and fix styles to LAMMPS to calculate per-atom quantities